 The Swedish MEPs

-During the latest electoral period, 20 Swedish MEPs have represented Swedish citizens.
+20 Swedish MEPs represent the Swedish citizens.
 By voting in the EU elections, the citizens of the EU member states decide which political parties and members of parliament will take part in the decision-making in the European Parliament.

 MEPs are part of their party groups